safa-gif/content-ops-starter/content/pages/index.md

             justifyContent: center
       - type: FeaturedItem
         title: >-
-          we do not bring supplies- we believe it is most sanitary for you and your family for us to use what is already in your home and not share it between households
+          We do not bring supplies- we believe it is most sanitary for you and your family for us to use what is already in your home and not share it between households
         tagline: ''